Federal Stafford Student Loan Program

 2. Direct Grad PLUS Loan

 Students withdrawing after the end of the college’s refund period are liable for all of their college charges even when their financial aid is decreased.
 Students considering withdrawal or enrollment below part-time status should call or visit the Financial Aid Office to determine the specific implications.
 Official withdrawal notification should be provided to the Registrar’s Office.
+For official withdrawals, a student’s last date of attendance from the withdrawal form is used to determine the amount of aid earned.

 Additional information, worksheets, and examples of return-of-federal-funds calculations can be obtained from the Financial Aid Office.